Read a description of this personality type below.

 As an rational, you seek to find the underlying principles that lies behind performing well in tasks, hierarchies and competitions and strive to establish these ideals in society.
 You are curious of the concepts and ideas that define success and try to refine and redefine these in their path of refining and redefining their own performance as well as the performance of people in their society.

 As a doer you enjoy getting started as soon as possible and not get stuck in passive speculation.
-You enjoy acting spontaneously and are not afraid of making misstakes.
+The world affects you directly, you respond instinctively and are not afraid of making mistakes.

 As a judger you enjoy sticking to tasks until you reach a closure before moving on to anything else.
 You are quite autonomous and resistant to disruptions.